rascol/Raspberry-Pi-PPS-Client/README.md

 $ sudo service pps-client stop
 ```

-To have pps-client be automatically loaded and enabled on system boot, from the RPi command line do:
+To have the pps-client daemon be automatically loaded and enabled on system boot, from the RPi command line do:
 ```
 $ sudo chkconfig --add pps-client
 ```